This healthier version of Beef Stroganoff is made easy in one pot and packed with extra veggies for a nutritious twist on a classic dish.

 - A simple green salad with a light vinaigrette.

-Reheat: Warm on the stovetop over medium heat, stirring occasionally, or microwave in 1-minute intervals until heated through.
+Reheating: Warm on the stovetop over medium heat, stirring occasionally, or microwave in 1-minute intervals until heated through.
+Make sure to add a little water to help it come back to life.

-Freeze & reheat from frozen: Freeze without the sour cream for up to 3 months.
-Thaw overnight in the fridge, reheat on the stovetop, and stir in the sour cream just before serving.
+Defrosting & Reheating: Thaw in the fridge overnight, reheat on the stovetop, and stir in the sour cream just before serving for the creamiest results.

 More comfort food meals